paulkarpenko/us-code-ui/uscode/title-47-telecommunications/chapter-008-national-telecommunications-and-information-administration.md

 **(e) Proof of compliance with FCC licensing requirements**

-(1) **Amendment to manual required** — Within 90 days after August 10, 1993, the Secretary and the NTIA shall amend the spectrum management document described in subsection (a) of this section to require that—
+(1) **Amendment to manual required** — Within 90 days after August 10, 1993, the Secretary and the NTIA shall amend the spectrum management document described in subsection (a) to require that—

   (A) no person or entity (other than an agency or instrumentality of the United States) shall be permitted, after 1 year after August 10, 1993, to operate a radio station utilizing a frequency that is authorized for the use of government stations pursuant to [section 902(b)(2)(A) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title47-section902/b/2/A&num=0&edition=prelim) for any non-government application unless such person or entity has submitted to the NTIA proof, in a form prescribed by such manual, that such person or entity has obtained a license from the Commission; and